-The developments of autonomous cars are going with a rapid pace.
+The development of autonomous cars are going with a rapid pace.
 While autonomous cars are expected to provide a safe and comfortable driving experience, there can be more that they offer.
-In ILIAD, we are investigating the effects of autonomous cars on the traffic to see how they can increase road capacities and so beat traffic congestion.
+In ILIAD, we take our multi-agent interaction work to the space of mixed-autonomy traffic networks for the goal of analyzing societal implications of autonomy.
+We are investigating the effects of autonomous cars on the traffic to see how they can increase road capacities and so beat traffic congestion.

 Influencing Human Policies

 In addition to the platooning capabilities of autonomous vehicles, they also have the ability to influence other drivers' behaviors.
 We develop interaction-level policies for autonomous cars to increase the efficiency of the traffic networks by influencing human drivers and maximizing the gain obtained from platooning.
 Our work is one of the first to connect micro-level vehicle interactions with macro-level traffic models [CDC 2018].